Nithiyanandhanganesan/StockMarket/Options/BasicConcepts.md

 - For deep ITM , extrinsic value will be less.
   So, decay impact will also be less.

+- So, if options expiry is very near, then choose ITM to reduce the loss.
+  Because we can eliminate theta effect in the ITM options.

+- For Long Call & Long Put,
+     - Always Theta will be negative
+     - Premium Erode -> Loss

+- For Short Call & Short Put,
+     - AlwaysTheta will be positive
+     - Premium Erode -> Profit

 Implied Volatility(IV):
 -------------------
 - If any panic situation(eg:stock result, news) in market, IV will increase.
+- Eg: After market result, again IV will decrease.
+- IV percentile value range from 0 - 100

 - If IV increase, extrinsic value also increase which in turn increase the option premium.

 - Though no movement in stock price , still will get profile if IV value increase.

-- If we are option buyer, then IV increase will give profile.
+- If we are option buyer, then IV increase will give profit.

 CALL options BUY vs SELL